gregpalmr/alluxio-ray-fsspec-example/README.md

     fi

 #
-# Install Alluxio Enterprise
+# Install Alluxio Enterprise Edition
 #
-# NOTE: You must first download the Alluxio Enterprise tar.gz file
+# NOTE: You must first download the Alluxio tar.gz file
 #       and place it in the ./local-files directory

 # Create an alluxio user (to run the Alluxio daemons)